Key Takeaways

 If you haven’t already, add your brand name to the Morningscore keyword tool.

-Right click on it and “See all ranks”.
-Look through the SERPs and try to find websites that mention your company/brand but do not link to your websites.
+Right-click on it and select “See all ranks”.
+Look through the SERPs and try to find websites that mention your company/brand but do not link to your website.

-Another option is to head to Google and search “your brand name” – remember to add ” before and after your brand name to search for results mentioning that on their page.
+Another option is to head to Google and search “your brand name” – remember to add quotation marks before and after your brand name to search for results mentioning that exact phrase on their page.

 ✅ 10.3 Reclaim your lost links

-Check the domains listed in the lost links list and note down those that have a high DA or is highly relevant no matter the DA.
+Check the domains listed in the lost links list and note down those that have a high DA or are highly relevant no matter the DA.

 It is easier to contact a website and have them put your link back than it is to reach out to a website that has never heard of you before and have them link to you.

-Make sure to verify that the link to your page is gone by clicking into the page that is/were linking.
+Make sure to verify that the link to your page is actually gone by clicking into the page that was linking to you.
 In some instances, it’s a false positive and the link isn’t lost in reality.

 Do this for as many competitors as you want.